mrabbitz/Project1-CUDA-Flocking/README.md

 <br>

-### 3.3: FPS vs (Cell Width / Max Rule Distance) Ratio
+### 3.3: FPS vs (Cell Width / Max Neighborhood Distance) Ratio
-**Section 3.3 fixed variables: maximum boid rule distance, block size of 128 and implementation method of Uniform Grid Coherent Neighbor Search with Grid-Looping Optimization**
+**Section 3.3 fixed variables: maximum neighborhood distance, block size of 128 and implementation method of Uniform Grid Coherent Neighbor Search with Grid-Looping Optimization**

-The (Cell Width / Max Rule Distance) Ratio is a fancy term to describe the uniform grid cell size relative to the maximum distance of the three boid rules.
+The (Cell Width / Max Neighborhood Distance) Ratio is a fancy term to describe the uniform grid cell size relative to the maximum distance of the three boid rules.
-If we assume a fixed Max Rule Distance of the default value of the simulation, which is 5, we can intuitively see how the ratio has a positive correlation to cell size.
+If we assume a fixed Max Neighborhood Distance of the default value of the simulation, which is 5, we can intuitively see how the ratio has a positive correlation to cell size.

 As a reminder of the importance of this ratio, which is described in detail in Part 2 under Method 2:

-*To determine which cells to utilize for a given boid, first compute a ratio by dividing (twice the maximum neighborhood distance of the three boid rules) by (the cell width of the grid).
-The given boid's cell += the ratio in each dimension are the cells that contain the boids we need to iterate through for our calculations.*
+*To determine the nearby grid cells for a given boid, first divide (twice the maximum neighborhood distance of the three boid rules) by (the cell width of the grid).
+The result is the ± offset in each dimension of the given boid's cell such that the range of cells are those that contain the boids we need to iterate through to apply the three boid rules to a given boid.*

-This gives (2 * Max Rule Distance) / (Cell Width), which can be rewritten as 2 / (Cell Width / Max Rule Distance)
+We can rewrite (2 * Max Neighborhood Distance) / (Cell Width) as 2 / (Cell Width / Max Neighborhood Distance).

+Note the rewritten equation includes the (Cell Width / Max Neighborhood Distance) Ratio of this section.

 Once we have the +- offset of cells to consider for a given boid, we can calculate the total number of cells in 3D space to consider as